Trauma Therapy in Denver

 How Trauma Shows Up in the Present

-Unhealed trauma often shows up less as memories and more as patterns.
-You might notice:
+Unhealed trauma often shows up less as memories and more as patterns in your daily life and relationships.

 • Difficulty setting or maintaining boundaries